 Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

-Riding this region of the Pyrenees is massively rewarding; unlike other busier, better-publicised parts of this world, cycling the Pyrenees feels like an adventure.
+Riding this region of the Pyrenees is massively rewarding; unlike other busier, better-publicised parts of this world, cycling around Argelès Gazost and the western Pyrenees feels like an adventure.
+You’ll also undoubtedly find yourself following many of the same roads the Tour de France takes in the Pyrenees; pretty awesome in itself!

 But it comes at a price: it’s tough.
 This area doesn’t really do flat, so you need to be fit.
 The gradients are more unpredictable than the Alps, the roads are generally narrower, steeper and less engineered.
 You’re also more likely to encounter some spiky weather.

-It’s worth it; the Pyrenees stole our heart.
+It’s worth it; the Pyrenees stole our hearts.

 If you love riding in the mountains but haven’t yet tackled the Col du Tourmalet region by bike, now is the time to rectify that.